aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/_index.md

 TODO: Complete each bullet point lab

-1. Workshop overview and diagrams - Gavin - Understand relationship of user to dispenser, and AWS components used
+1. ~~Workshop overview and diagrams - Gavin - Understand relationship of user to dispenser, and AWS components used~~ - completed
-1. Local laptop setup - Gavin - Install serial drivers and software to flash and monitor connected ESP32
+1. ~~Local laptop setup - Gavin - Install serial drivers and software to flash and monitor connected ESP32~~ - completed
 1. Create workshop user account - Gavin - Create account, log in, download and describe user details section
 1. Build ESP32 + Carrier - Anton - Install ESP32 into carrier, connect via USB to laptop, verify monitor command works.
 This time will allow C9 to complete
 1. Build C9 development environment and compile code - Anton - Clone repo and the pull in ESP IDP components to dispenser code, build code, download